RabbitMQ tutorial - Publisher Confirms

 confirmed delivery tag.

-The async approach for handling confirms requires tracking of published messages.
-We use a concurrent map to correlate the publish delivery tag with the message content.
-This is necessary for logging meaningful information or to re-publish a message that has been nack-ed.
-The handling of confirms can also be decomposed into a fire-and-forget approach: a background task or flow can handle the confirms and update the map accordingly.
+The async approach for handling confirms requires tracking published messages.
+We use a concurrent map to correlate the publish delivery tag with the message content, which makes it possible to log meaningful information or to re-publish a nack-ed message.
+Confirm handling can also be decoupled from publishing entirely: a background task or flow can process confirms and update the map.

 Summary

 Making sure published messages made it to the broker can be essential in some applications.
-Publisher confirms are a RabbitMQ feature that helps to meet this requirement.
-Publisher confirms are asynchronous in nature but it is also possible to handle them synchronously.
-There is no definitive way to implement publisher confirms, this usually comes down to the constraints in the application and in the overall system.
+Publisher confirms are a RabbitMQ feature that helps meet this requirement.
+Publisher confirms are asynchronous in nature, but it is also possible to handle them synchronously.
+There is no single right way to implement publisher confirms; the choice usually comes down to the constraints of the application and the overall system.
 Typical techniques are:

 - publish messages individually, wait for the confirmation synchronously: simple, but very limited throughput.